NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 (ii) Help in balancing CO2 and O2 of the atmosphere.

-(iv) Regulates the water cycle.
+(iv) It regulates the water cycle.

 (v) For human beings, they are the source of various essential commodities like fuel, wood, timber, fruits, resins, etc